Social impact bond: United Kingdom

-Housing Minister Grant Shapps and London Mayor Boris Johnson announced in March 2012 that a Social Impact Bond would be launched to help London's persistent rough sleepers off the streets and into secure homes.
-The two Social impact bonds under this programme were launched in December 2012.
+Housing Minister Grant Shapps and London Mayor Boris Johnson announced in March 2012 that a Social Impact Bond would be initiated to help London's persistent rough sleepers off the streets and into secure homes.
+The two bonds issued under this programme were launched in December 2012.

 One successful SIB in the UK is the GM Homes Partnership in Manchester which took on 356 long-term rough sleepers.
 According to The Guardian, three years on, in 2021, 79% of those are still accommodated with several having started employment or training and other receiving help for their mental health.

 United States

-Massachusetts: In the second of two pilots launched by Massachusetts in 2012, Third Sector Capital Partners joined with the Massachusetts Housing and Shelter Alliance (MHSA), lead intermediary for a chronic homelessness project, as well as the Corporation for Supportive Housing and United Way.
+Massachusetts: In the second of two pilots launched by Massachusetts in 2012, Third Sector Capital Partners joined with the Massachusetts Housing and Shelter Alliance (MHSA), main intermediary for a chronic homelessness project, as well as the Corporation for Supportive Housing and United Way.
 The Massachusetts Housing and Shelter Alliance represents nonprofit housing organizations that provide housing and support services, such as medical care and vocational training.
-The consortium' goal was to raise the number of housing units it provides to around 600 from 220.
+The consortium' goal was to increase the number of housing units it provides to about 600 from 220.

 Australia

-Australia's second Social Impact Bond focused on chronic homelessness was launched on 21 December 2017 by the Victorian Minister for Housing, Disability and Ageing.
-The SIB will be focused on three cohorts of 60 individuals, providing rapid housing and wrap-around, individualised, case-management support for three years each.
+Australia's second Social Impact Bond concerning chronic homelessness was initiated on 21 December 2017 by the Victorian Minister for Housing, Disability and Ageing.
+The SIB will concern three cohorts of 60 individuals, providing rapid housing and comprehensive, individualised case-management assistance for three years each.
 The SIB provides expansion capital for Sacred Heart Mission's 'Journey to Social Inclusion' program which had previously been through pilot testing.
 Lead external advisors for this SIB deal were Latitude Network.

 Health

 United States

-Fresno, CA: In April 2013 Social Finance US and Collective Health launched an asthma management demonstration project in Fresno, California.
-Fresno is one of the nation's asthma hot spots; around 20 percent of its children have been diagnosed with the disease, which takes an especially heavy toll among poor communities.
-Two service providers Central California Asthma Collaborative and Clinica Sierra Vista, will work with the families of 200 low-income children with asthma to provide home care, education, and support in reducing environmental triggers ranging from cigarette smoke to dust mites.
+Fresno, CA: In April 2013 Social Finance US and Collective Health initiated an asthma management demonstration project in Fresno, California.
+Fresno is one of the nation's worst places for asthma; about 20 percent of its children have been diagnosed with the disease, which takes an especially heavy toll among poor communities.
+Two service providers, Central California Asthma Collaborative and Clinica Sierra Vista, will work with the families of 200 low-income children with asthma to provide home care, education, and support in reducing environmental triggers ranging from cigarette smoke to dust mites.

 Communities

 United Kingdom

 The chief secretary to the Treasury, Liam Byrne, announced that Social Impact Bond trials could be expanded across government departments.
-"The Department for Children, Schools and Families have pledged to explore the potential of SIBs to lever in additional resources to support early intervention approaches with children and young people," he said in Parliament."Communities and Local Government are also working with Leeds City Council and NHS Leeds to enable them to use a SIB approach to reduce health and social care costs among older people.
-Similarly Bradford Metropolitan District Council are considering applying this model as part of their involvement in the government’s Total Place programme."
+"The Department for Children, Schools and Families have pledged to explore the potential of SIBs to lever in additional resources to support early intervention approaches with children and young people", he said in Parliament.
+"Communities and Local Government are also working with Leeds City Council and NHS Leeds to enable them to use a SIB approach to reduce health and social care costs among older people.
+Similarly Bradford Metropolitan District Council are considering applying this model as part of their involvement in the government's Total Place programme."